itzg/docker-mc-proxy/README.md

 * **25577**

-  The listening port of BungeeCord, which you will typically want to port map to the standard Minecraft server port of 25565 using:
+  The default listening port of BungeeCord and Waterfall, which you will typically want to port map to the standard Minecraft server port of 25565 using:

   ```
   -p 25565:25577
   ```

+* **25565**

+  The default listening port of Velocity; however, [the example](docs/velocity/docker-compose.yml) shows that can be altered by setting `bind` in `velocity.toml` to "localhost:25577" to match BungeeCord/Waterfall.

+The health check will try to determine the correct port to check based upon the type and configuration; however, you can always set the environment variable `SERVER_PORT` to force a specific port to evaluate.

 ## Java Versions